Joymichael-da/dsa-capstone-KMS-sql-project/README.md

 11. If the delivery truck is the most economical but the slowest shipping method and Express Air is the fastest but the most expensive one, do you think the company appropriately spent shipping costs based on the Order Priority?
 Explain your answer

     After running my query,I will say that the company did not choose ship mode based on Order Priority.From the query I ran the result showed that for '3 Critical orders' the company used 3 different ship mode,DElivery Truck,Express Air and Regular Air.

+    Below is the query i used to run this analysis;